Toyota Corolla (E210): ASEAN NCAP

+Euro NCAP

 IIHS

 On 2 October 2018, the Corolla Hatchback received a "Top Safety Pick Award" but not a "Plus" award because of its lack of good-rated headlamps.
 The same ratings were also received in 2019 for the 2020 model year Corolla saloon.

-ASEAN NCAP
+Latin NCAP

+The Corolla in its most basic Latin American market configuration with seven airbags received five stars for adult occupants, five stars for toddlers, and Advanced Award from Latin NCAP in 2019.

+In 2022, it obtained five stars under the new protocol, but it was downgraded to four in 2024.